 The processed results by adopting above principles and methods for scenarios 1 to 7 identified in Table 6.1-2 are captured in section 6.4.
 It is noted that due to the space limitation, only part of the simulation results for each case are presented, and the whole results for all studied options, as listed in Table 6.1-1 and section 6.2, can be found in Annex C.

-Table 6.3.2-1 Selected option for each scenario
+Table 6.3.2-1: Selected option for each scenario